lubiah/kudadamold/src/routes/blog/_blog/redesign-with-sveltekit/index.md

 * You can not nest comments

 Well, that is some of the limitations of Utterances, apart from these, the comment system is good just like the others.
 I use it on my website so if you want to try it out, please comment on this blog post down below.

+Fellas, that's all there is to say about my new redesign, Will be waiting to see your name in the subscriber's list.